HariSekhon/Knowledge-Base/terragrunt.md

 https://terragrunt.gruntwork.io/

-"Thin wrapper around [Terraform](terraform.md)" but adds lots of sourcing and templating capabilities.
+A thin wrapper around [Terraform](terraform.md) which adds lots of sourcing and templating capabilities.

 Uses the same arguments as Terraform and passes them to the `terraform` command.